RahulNenavath/Intent-Classification/README.md

 - compute representative utterances per intent (k-center greedy)
 - upsert into Chroma collections

-If Chroma requires environment variables (e.g., storage path), configure them beforehand.
-See src/config.py.

 ### 6. Set up the LLM runtime
-The project includes a setup script for the local or remote LLM backend (MLX / Groq / other).
+The project includes a setup script for the local LLM backend MLX:
-From the project root:
 ```bash
 python -m llm.setup_llm
 ```
-This script configures the LLM model, keys, and runtime settings used by the inference pipeline.
-See src/config.py for model name and settings.
+Run the above script to download the model from `mlx-community` on Huggingface, and copies model files into `model` folder.
+Checkout the src/config.py for model name and settings.

 ### 7. Run inference (RAG-based intent classification)
 Execute the main inference module: